jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 published: true
 ---

 The seeds for committee formation were sewn Aug.
-26, when the Jackson County Legislature voted to put a proposed new half-cent sales tax measure on the Nov.
+26, when county legislators voted to put a proposed new half-cent sales tax measure on the Nov.
 5 ballot.

 When I began asking friends what they thought about the proposal, their reaction, almost to a person, was the same as mine: Bad tax.